Last August, I was helping Mustafa make his university applications.

 ‘Do you know what you want to study?’

 ‘Do you know which universities you’re going to apply to?’

 Working in schools since 2005, I’d had this conversation hundreds of times.
 Every year students struggle to choose the best universities for them.

 At the same time, teachers find it difficult to keep track of where their students have got to in making their choices.

 To get to the bottom of the problem, I asked students if I could watch over their shoulders as they did their research.
 What I saw was lots of hopeless hopping between the UCAS site, university league tables, and the universities’ own sites.
-Students only clicked on universities whose names they recognized, and they didn’t find out any data on the courses beyond what the entry requirements were.
+Students only clicked on universities whose names they recognised, and they didn’t find out any data on the courses beyond what the entry requirements were.

 This is ironic given the wealth of information available.
 Students could compare courses on factors such as the proportion of coursework versus exams, the ratio of male to female students, and the average starting salary of graduates who have done that course.

 It is particularly strange not to make use of this data because it’s become normal to make sophisticated data comparisons when, for example, buying a mobile phone.
 And it’s even harder to understand when you consider that the degrees being chosen will cost in the region of £30,000 – these decisions are worth getting right.

 Most frustratingly, the situation tends to be worse if you come from a poorer background.